Chino

 👋 Hi, Sabir here.
-Welcome to this week’s issue of The Pursuit of Perfection, your weekly guide to help you do things well without half-assing them!
+Welcome to this week’s issue of Chino - simplifying Men’s fashion to help you dress well & look dapper!

 Between 2017 and 2019, I put on a hell of a lot of weight (left picture above).
 My food habits were awful, and I was hardly exercising during this time.
 Looking back, I was certainly in denial about how overweight I was.